Table of Contents

 Plinth area is the built-up area of a building measured at the floor level immediately above the plinth, which is the portion of a building's structure that rests on the ground.
 It includes the area covered by all internal and external walls but does not include the area of the balconies, terraces, and other open spaces.

-The importance of plinth area lies in its ability to determine the building's overall size, which is crucial in determining the building's functionality and resale value.
-Plinth area also determines the amount of materials required for the construction, which has a direct impact on the building's cost.
+The plinth area is important because of its ability to determine the building's overall size, which is crucial in determining the building's functionality and resale value.
+Plinth area also determines the amount of materials required for the construction, which directly impacts the building's cost.
 Therefore, a proper understanding of plinth area is essential for anyone involved in the real estate industry, whether it be buyers, sellers, or real estate agents.

 How to Calculate Plinth Area?